Become a Foster Parent

 • Working in partnership with birth family members and child welfare professionals

-• Providing ongoing care and support for children until a permanent plan is implemented
+• Providing ongoing care and support for children and teens until a permanent plan is implemented

 • Completing annual continuing education requirements